thma/LtuPatternFactory/README.md

 infixl 0 #>
 ```

-based on this definition we can finally rewrite the user code as follows
+Based on this definition we can finally rewrite the user code as follows

 ```haskell
     configBuilder